시원항병원

 SRM has gradually been gaining acceptance among surgical groups in Europe, and recently in Asia and

+America.
+Its postoperative period is considered less painful and less disabling than conventional open or closed hemorrhoidectomy, both of which have been shown to be equally painful.
+The information about the efficiency and safety of this new technique is based on reports of case series and comparisons with conventional techniques in the short-term.
+Two published studies include a series of 40 patients and another has been reported with 119 patients but a follow-up of three months.
 The decrease in postoperative pain in SRM is apparently a result of less trauma to the innervation of the anal canal, because free nerve endings located in the transitional area are closer to the anal valves.
 Because of the variable length of the transitional zone, a portion may have to be resected to reposition the hemorrhoids adequately by SRM, as happened in one-half of our patients.
 This does not mean that a subtotal hemorrhoidectomy must be performed.
 The inclusion of squamous epithelium must be avoided so that postoperative pain from SRM is less than that of a conventional hemorrhoidectomy.

+As the pain experienced by patients may be influenced by the level of stapling—at least in some cases - the clinical response in the long run can be correlated with the level of stapling.
+In our study the level of stapling on average was 28.9 mm.
+Some clinical trials do not mention the level of stapling or the type of epithelium found.
+Longo believes that in some of these patients with pain, a subtotal hemorrhoidectomy with the stapler is performed instead of a hemorrhoid-preserving mucosectomy.
+This is important, because if the pursestring suture is placed 2 to 3 cm over the dentate line, perhaps part of the hemorrhoid is being included.
+In addition, it may be seen as anoderm in the histologic examination, as happened in three of the patients we operated on before this clinical trial.
 The percentage of early complications for the CH group was not significantly greater than that of the SRM group and all early complications were considered minor.
 Late complications in the two groups were similar.
 Contrary to that reported by Cheetham, none of our patients developed chronic and disabling anal pain caused by the SRM procedure.
 We cannot currently find a clear explanation for this discrepancy.
 Only 6 of 42 of our SRM patients took analgesics for more than 7 days for anal pain, and the longest time analgesics were used was 15 days.
 A female patient developed dyspareunia that lasted four weeks and remitted spontaneously.
 This could be attributed to the inclusion of rectovaginal septum,

+because no other clear source was found.
+Other authors have reported that up to 8 percent of female patients experienced dyspareunia after coloanal or ileoanal anastomoses performed with a circular stapler.
 Our SRM patients did not present prolonged fecal urgency, contrary to that reported in another study.
 Some patients in both groups developed minor and temporary changes in continence during the first postoperative days, which we believe were part of an adaptation period perhaps because of transitory damage of anal sensitivity.
 Only one SRM patient and three CH patients experienced minor anal incontinence two months after the procedure.
 Anal incontinence persisted at further follow-up in two of the CH patients.
 One of these patients had previous damage to the external anal sphincter.
 SRM patients experienced no change in continence, despite similar findings of smooth muscle fibers in specimens from the two groups.
 Damages to the internal sphincter as diagnosed by endoanal ultrasound are rare and not necessarily associated with incontinence.
 Unlike other reports, none of our patients experienced fever 48 hours after the procedure, and no pelvic sepsis was found in either group.

 Our findings regarding clinical response at two months are similar to those reported by Ho at six weeks.